Buy Event Ticket

 With the increasing number of crypto users and exchange platforms, the number of decentralised payments and blockchain-based operations is strikingly high.
 This inflow leads to frequent network congestion, especially during extreme market booms, when gas fees skyrocket, and crypto transfers face delays.

 These storage pools help streamline inflowing operations and help nodes select transactions in a way that ensures operating in good faith.
-However, some criticism arises that validators prioritise large-volume transfers to earn high commissions and ignore low-value payments, leading to significant delays.
+However, some criticism arises that validators prioritize large-volume transfers to earn high commissions and ignore low-value payments, leading to significant delays.

 Bitcoin vs Ethereum Mempools